-How to Fix Ethernet doesn’t have a valid IP configuration
+How to Fix “Ethernet doesn’t have a valid IP configuration”

 There are lots of ways to fix this Ethernet IP configuration problem in Windows 10.
-If you have any doubt or suggestion, please leave your message in the comment section down below.
-Let’s start by following the steps below.

-1. Restart your router and computer
+Fix 1: Restart your router / modem and computer

-2. Update the network adapter drivers
+Fix 3: Update the network adapter drivers

-3. Reset the connection values
+Fix 4: Reset the connection values

 Then execute the following commands one by one:

-4. Resets TCP IP sockets
+Fix 5: Resets TCP IP sockets

 Taking advantage of the fact that we have invoked the CMD with administrator privileges, we are going to introduce another command.
 This will allow us to restore the sockets.
 It makes two programs exchange data between them safely.
 So it launches the CMD as administrator as in the previous section.
 Then disconnect the Ethernet cable from the computer.
 Immediately execute the following command: